-Although a roof system can suffer a multitude of issues, below are the five most common roof component problems a roof is susceptible to.
-These common roof issues are also reasonably easy to identify and repair on your own.
-Please remember however that if you are uncomfortable accessing your roof safely or feel that this type of work is beyond your skill set contact a professional roofing contractor.
+A roof system can suffer a multitude of issues.
+Five common roof component problems are reasonably easy to identify and repair on your own.
+You'll be able to keep your roof in good shape by checking these trouble areas regularly.
+However, if you are uncomfortable accessing your roof safely or feel that this type of work is beyond your skill set, don't hesitate to contact a professional roofing contractor.

 Fascia is an architectural term for a band running horizontally and situated vertically under a roof edge.
-In simpler terms, it’s a roof trim—or the front board along your roof line.
+In simpler terms, it’s a roof trim—or the front board along your roofline.
 It typically consists of wooden boards or sheet metal.
-So, picture the vertical finishing edge that connects to the ends of rafters, trusses and the area where the gutter attaches to the roof.
+Picture the vertical finishing edge that connects to the ends of rafters, trusses, and the area where the gutter attaches to the roof.

 The primary function of fascia is to protect by acting as a layer between the edge of the roof and the elements of the outdoors—especially water.
 It also protects the interior of your building from weather damage by blocking its entrance into the structure.
-Fascia also plays an aesthetic role, creating a smooth, even appearance for the edge of a roof.
-Moisture is the number one cause of problems with your fascia so be sure to look for signs of rot or damage and contact a roofing contractor immediately if you notice an issue.
+Fascia plays an aesthetic role in creating a smooth, even appearance for the edge of a roof.
+Moisture is the number one cause of problems with your fascia so be sure to look for signs of rot or damage.
+Contact a roofing contractor immediately if you notice an issue.

-Soffit comes from the French word for "formed as a ceiling" and the Latin term for "to fix underneath”.
-Can you guess where your soffit is?
+Soffit comes from the French word for "formed as a ceiling" and the Latin term for "to fix underneath."
 The exposed surface beneath the overhanging section of a roof eave or the finished surface below the fascia and rafters is called the soffit.